 Athletic Training Research Laboratory

-The primary focus of the laboratory involves sport-related concussion and lower extremity biomechanics.
-Collaborative projects have been developed within the University of Delaware including the Department of Athletics, Departments of Physical Therapy, Mechanical & Chemical Engineering, Student Health Services, and Intramural Athletics and Recreation Services.
+The Athletic Training Research Laboratory was established in Fall of 2003 under the guidance of Dr. Thomas Kaminski.
+Since then, the laboratory has grown to include an additional faculty member, along with UD Physicians Dr. Geoffrey Gustavsen & Dr. Andrew Reisman and 2 PhD students, providing research opportunities to both undergraduate and graduate students.
+Collaborative projects have been developed within the University of Delaware including the Department of Athletics, Departments of Physical Therapy, Mechanical, & Chemical Engineering, Student Health Services, and Intramural Athletics and Recreation Services.
 In addition, several State of Delaware interscholastic (high school) sports programs and regional Sports Medicine specialists are involved with current research efforts.
 The laboratory research group has numerous annual peer-reviewed scientific publications, published abstracts, and a multitude of professional presentations ranging from regional clinical meetings to international sports medicine conferences.

 A study focused on teaching proper heading technique – along with neck and torso strengthening – to youth soccer players with the goal of decreasing risk of concussions.